-I see the irony in dissing the London Eye, only to move on to the equally as expensive Shard – but hear me out.
+I see the irony in dissing the London Eye only to move on to the equally expensive Shard, but hear me out.

-The reason I like the Shard is because the view is genuinely impressive and the lines tend to be shorter than those at the London Eye.
+I like the Shard because the view is genuinely impressive, and the lines tend to be shorter than those at the London Eye.
 That and you can stay and leave at your leisure.

 The Sky Garden at 20 Fenchurch St.

-Admittedly, I'd feel a bit jipped if I had to pay to get into the Sky Garden.
-But, for zero dollars/pounds, it offers in my opinion, superior views to the Shard for one particular reason.
+Admittedly, I'd feel jipped if I had to pay to get into the Sky Garden.
+But, for zero dollars/pounds, it offers, in my opinion, superior views to the Shard for one particular reason.

-I, among many others, regard the Walkie Talkie as being a blip on London's skyline.
+I, among many others, regard The Walkie-Talkie as a blip on London's skyline.
 There is something about that building that just isn't aesthetically pleasing.

 Dine at Duck and Waffle

-Duck and Waffle is a restaurant located within Heron Tower – yet another of London's skyscrapers that unfortunately doesn't have a nickname.
+Duck and Waffle is a restaurant located within Heron Tower, another of London's skyscrapers that unfortunately doesn't have a nickname.

-There are two cool things to note about this particular establishment.
+There are two remarkable things to note about this particular establishment.
 Not only is it the highest restaurant in the UK, but it's open 24/7.

 You can feast on their signature dish and many others at any time of the day or night – from early afternoon to 4 in the morning.

-As you can imagine, Duck and Waffle is a popular place to eat out at, so it would be in your best interest to make a reservation in advance.
+As you can imagine, Duck and Waffle is a popular place to eat out, so making a reservation in advance would be in your best interest.

 Although London's skyscrapers are impressive, they are a testament to the city's most recent history.

-Let's take a step back in time and imagine how London would have looked to visitors and residents alike, in times now past.
+Let's take a step back in time and imagine how London would have looked to visitors and residents alike in times past.

-The Monument was erected in 1677 to commemorate the Great Fire of London, not too far away from where it began.
+The Monument was erected in 1677 to commemorate the Great Fire of London, near where it began.

-Those who know anything about London's history will be aware of the fire that wiped out some 436 acres of the city, including St. Paul's Cathedral.
+Those who know anything about London's history will know of the fire that wiped out some 436 acres of the city, including St. Paul's Cathedral.

-So, although the city itself sometimes seems as old as the ages, in reality, much of what we're looking at is less than four centuries old.
+So, although the city itself sometimes seems as old as the ages, much of what we're looking at is less than four centuries old.

-Although the Monument is now dwarfed by the skyscrapers that surround it, it's still worth a visit – if not for the view, then for the history of the building itself.
+Although the Monument is now dwarfed by the skyscrapers surrounding it, it's still worth a visit – if not for the view, then for the history of the building itself.

 Pagoda at Kew Gardens

 The Pagoda at Kew Gardens was constructed in 1762.
-At the time, Londoners were fascinated with all things Eastern and the building remains as a testament to the Chinoiserie craze that was then sweeping the city.
+At the time, Londoners were fascinated with all things Eastern, and the building remains a testament to the Chinoiserie craze sweeping the city.

-The Pagoda is currently undergoing renovations, over a two-year period.
-In 2018 it will reopen to the public, giving visitors the chance to experience a bird-eye view from the perspective of Georgian London.
+The Pagoda has undergone renovations for two years.
+In 2018, it reopened to the public, giving visitors the chance to experience a bird-eye view from the perspective of Georgian London.

-In the interim, the Pagoda can be seen from the Kew Gardens, which are worth a visit in themselves.
+In the interim, the Pagoda can be seen from the Kew Gardens, which are worth a visit.

 While Waterloo Bridge is probably one of the duller structures spanning the Thames – it offers the best views, no matter which side of the bridge you're gazing out from.

-From there you can visit the planetarium, wander the streets of this historic village, or go full British and have a picnic in the park.
+From there, you can visit the planetarium, wander the streets of this historic village, or go full British and picnic in the park.

-There are plenty of ways to see London, for all different budgets, without having to spend the best years of your life waiting in line at the London Eye.
+There are plenty of ways to see London, for all different budgets, without spending the best years of your life waiting in line at the London Eye.